safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/relay-kit.md

 ### How to use

-Currently, the Relay Kit is compatible only with the Gelato relay.
+Currently, the Relay Kit is compatible only with the [Gelato relay](https://docs.gelato.network/developer-services/relay).
 Gelato provides two ways in order to use their relay, [Gelato SyncFee](https://docs.gelato.network/developer-services/relay/quick-start/callwithsyncfee), and [Gelato 1Balance](https://docs.gelato.network/developer-services/relay/payment-and-fees/1balance).

 #### Gelato SyncFee

-Gelato SyncFee is one of the most straightforward ways to use relaying.
-Using this method you will be able to execute a transaction paying the gas fees directly with funding in the Safe.
+[Gelato SyncFee](https://docs.gelato.network/developer-services/relay/quick-start/callwithsyncfee) is one of the most straightforward ways to use relaying.
+Using this method you will be able to execute a transaction paying the gas fees directly with funding available in the Safe.

 ```typescript
 import { GelatoRelayAdapter } from '@safe-global/relay-kit'